 Graduates may seek employment as Commercial Truck Drivers or related employment.
-Applicants must be 18 years of age for employment as an interstate driver.
+Applicants must be 18 years of age for employment as an intrastate driver and 21 years of age for employment as an interstate driver.
 Program graduates who are under the age of 21 may drive a commercial truck only in Georgia; therefore, Career Opportunities may be limited until graduates reach the age of 21.